-The former Stackout Area monitoring well network monitors groundwater within the uppermost aquifer, Geologic cross sections B-B', E-E', and F-F' from Arcadis (2023) show the subsurface structure of the uppermost aquifer (indicated on the figures as clayey silty sand, brown to gray in color) underlying the former Stackout Area.
+The monitoring well network for the former Stackout Area monitors groundwater within the uppermost aquifer.
+Geologic cross sections B-B', E-E', and F-F' from Arcadis (2023) show the subsurface structure of the uppermost aquifer (indicated on the figures as clayey silty sand, brown to gray in color) underlying the former Stackout Area.
 These figures and a cross section location map are provided in Attachment A. The geologic cross sections demonstrate lateral continuity of the uppermost aquifer at and around the former Stackout Area.